 What’s your relationship with your smartphone?
 Obsessive, practical, indifferent or fearful?
-Readers write in with their experiences:
+Readers tell us about their relationships with their phones.

 1) What make is your phone?
 How long have you had it?